 Three years later, when the Whites were transferred to Nashville, Tennessee, Angel Tree was launched in the Music City.
 WSM radio, which airs the Grand Ol’ Opry, came on board that year as the first Angel Tree co-sponsor in the U.S.

 Because of the on-air promotion on WSM in Nashville, as well as national publicity on CNN and the Larry King Show, news of Angel Tree spread across the country like wildfire.

 Angel Tree gives individuals and partnering corporations an opportunity to adopt less fortunate children and seniors who would otherwise receive very little or nothing during the holiday season and provides them with personalized gifts and necessities.
 Donors can be confident that their gifts go directly, and without excessive overhead, to those who are truly needy since all Salvation Army Angels and are not served by other holiday assistance programs.

 The Salvation Army Nashville Area Command reports the level of Angel Tree assistance has remained steady for the past two consecutive years.
-In 2012, the Angel Tree program assisted 4,457 families in the Greater Nashville Area.
-Over 85,645 gifts were distributed to 18,659 pre-screened “angels”–impoverished children and elderly.
-In 2011, the organization served 18,918 angels.
-Companies around Nashville provided 120 families in the Adopt a Family program more than 4,072 toys for distribution.
-During the season we had more than 3,508 volunteers give 10,982 hours of their combined time to assist with the Angel Tree Program. >MORE
+In 2013, the Angel Tree program assisted 4,092 families in the Greater Nashville Area.
+Over 35,000 gifts were distributed to 9,696 pre-screened “angels”–impoverished children and elderly.